 Federal Aviation Administration (FAA), Department of Transportation (DOT).

-Notice of criteria and application procedures for designation or redesignation, for the fiscal year 2008 MAP.
+Notice of criteria and application procedures for designation or redesignation, in the Military Airport Program (MAP), for the fiscal year 2010.

-In anticipation of congress enacting an extension of the Airport Improvement Program (AIP) the FAA is publishing this annual notice.
+In anticipation of Congress enacting a reauthorization of the Airport Improvement Program (AIP) the FAA is publishing this annual notice.
 This notice announces the criteria, application procedures, and schedule to be applied by the Secretary of Transportation in designating or redesignating, and funding capital development annually for up to 15 current (joint-use) or former military airports seeking designation or redesignation to participate in the MAP.
-While FAA currently has continuing authority to designate or redesignate airports, FAA does not have authority to issue grants for fiscal year 2008 MAP, and will not have authority until Congress enacts legislation enabling FAA to issue grants.
+While FAA currently has continuing authority to designate or redesignate airports, FAA does not have authority to issue grants for fiscal year 2010 MAP, and will not have authority until Congress enacts legislation enabling FAA to issue grants.

-The MAP allows the Secretary to designate current (joint-use) or former military airports to receive grants from Start Printed Page 71476the Airport Improvement Program (AIP).
+The MAP allows the Secretary to designate current (joint-use) or former military airports to receive grants from the Airport Improvement Program (AIP).
 The Secretary is authorized to designate an airport (other than an airport designated before August 24, 1994) only if: